sudo-von/augmented-reality-javascript/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use npm start to start development mode
+Use npm start to start development mode.
 ```sh
 npm start
 ```
-Use npm build to generate the production bundle
+Use npm build to generate the production bundle.
 ```sh
 npm build
 ```